- What Personal Information do we collect and hold?

 - in the other jurisdictions in which we operate, other applicable personal data protection legislation,

-and you may not be able to seek redress in the relevant overseas jurisdiction in relation to breaches of your privacy.
+such that overseas recipients may not be required to protect your Personal Information in a way that provides comparable safeguards to those in your own jurisdiction and you may not be able to seek redress in the relevant overseas jurisdiction in relation to breaches of your privacy.

 You acknowledge and agree to such international data and information transfers with respect to Personal Information of the nature described in this section 6.